Preparing for Data Engineering Interviews? Practice with these Snowflake Interview questions and see if you got the right answer.

 Question: How to access Snowflake's data warehouse?
 Answer: There are several ways to access Snowflake’s data warehouse:

-Question: What is Snowflake Catching?
+Question: What is Snowflake Caching?
 Answer: When you run a data query, Snowflake stores the data (caches) so that when you re-run the query, you’ll get the results faster as they are being pulled either from result cache, local disk cache or remote disk cache instead of your data warehouse.

 In general there are three types of cache in Snowflake: